 Electricity sparks in the air with the gentle excited laughter and the soft pounding of trainers of thousands of runners heading to the start.
 Spectators are trying to find a perfect vantage point, ensuring they make the most of the sun shining.
 Final preparations before the race begin.
 This is the London Marathon.

 “Do, or do not.
 There is no ‘try'” (Yoda, Star Wars)

 None more so than the first Spirit of London award, which started last year.
-On the home stretch one runner was clearly delirious from the heat and exhaustion of the race and another runner, a complete stranger, came to his aid and helped him towards the finish line.
-This sportsmanship was seen across the world and really does show the true London spirit.
+On the home stretch one runner was delirious from the heat and exhaustion of the race and another runner, a stranger, came to his aid and helped him towards the finish line.
+This sportsmanship was seen across the world and does show the true London spirit.

 Due to the popularity of the course, there are three different starting points, in and around Greenwich Park, before heading down into Greenwich, over Tower Bridge, towards Canary Wharf and round the Isle of Dogs and back into the City before the final straight on The Mall in front of Buckingham Palace.

 26.2 miles of sweat, blood and tears.
 Months of training, weeks of prep.
 A lifetime’s worth of achievement.